-Advanced techniques, including the use of a customized system.
-Presentation of advanced drawing applications, such as three-dimensional solids modeling and linking graphic entities to external non-graphic data.
+Study of advanced techniques, including the use of a customized system.
+Presentation of advanced drawing applications, such as solids modeling and linking graphic entities to external non-graphic data.

 Advanced Technologies in Mechanical Design and Drafting

 Use parametric-based software for mechanical design for advanced modeling and analysis.